MASTER SERVICES AGREEMENT

 13. INSURANCE

-2. a commercial general liability policy (including contractual liability and personal injury coverages) with aggregate limits of not less than CAD $5,000,000; and
+2. (ii) a commercial general liability policy (including contractual liability and personal injury coverages) with aggregate limits of not less than CAD $5,000,000; and

 14. GENERAL TERMS

 1. Notices.
-All notices required under this Agreement shall be given to either Party at the business address or email address set forth in an Order Form, with a copy to any individual with whom the Parties typically communicate.
+All notices required under this Agreement shall be sent to either Party at the business address or email address set forth in an Order Form, with a copy to any individual with whom the Parties typically communicate.
 For Loopio, this includes sending a copy of the notice to legal@loopio.com.
-Customer will notify Loopio in writing of any changes to its contact for notices purposes.
+The Customer will notify Loopio in writing of any changes to its contact for notices purposes.

 3. Logos.
-Customer hereby grants Loopio the right to list Customer as a customer and use Customer’s logo for Loopio’s promotional and marketing use during the Subscription Term.
+Customer grants Loopio the right to list Customer as a customer and use Customer’s logo for Loopio’s promotional and marketing use during the Subscription Term.

 4. Force Majeure.
 Except for confidentiality obligations or payment, neither Party will be liable for any delays or failure to perform its obligations under this Agreement attributable to circumstances beyond its reasonable control including but not limited to acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labor problems or Internet service provider failures or delays.
-The affected Party agrees to use commercially reasonable efforts to address and mitigate the impact of such Force Majeure Event and continue performance to the extent reasonably possible under the circumstances.
+The affected Party agrees to use commercially reasonable efforts to address and mitigate the impact of such force majeure event and continue performance to the extent reasonably possible under the circumstances.

 1. In the case where the Customer is an entity existing under the laws of any state of the United States of America, the laws in force in the State of New York and the federal laws of the United States of America applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts or the State of New York without giving effect to any conflict of laws principles;